earthly/website/blog/_posts/2023-04-09-python-data-classes.md

     gpa: float
 ~~~

+At first look, this version of the `Student` class is easy to read and the type hints indicate the expected data types for each field.
+There's no `__init__` method or any of the other methods that we added for the regular class.
+That's it!
+You can proceed to instantiate objects of the `Student` data class.

-Now that we’ve created the `Student` data class, let's run through the same steps that we did for the regular `Student` class.
+Now, let's run through the same steps that we did for the regular `Student` class.

 Import the `Student` data class and instantiate the student object `jane`: